How to register a pool or spa

 If you own a pool or spa, you now need to:

-- lodge a Pool and Spa Barrier Compliance Certificate with Council every four years
+- Lodge a Pool and Spa Barrier Compliance Certificate with Council every four years.

 How to register your pool or spa

-Building Services, City of Port Phillip, Private Bag 3, St Kilda, Victoria 3182
+Mail: Private Bag 3, St Kilda Victoria 3182

 What happens after you have registered